 Second private collection of exceptional bags to be offered by Bonhams in 2012

-A stunning selection of eighteen iconic Hermès handbags from a private collection will come to auction at Bonhams Jewelry sale in Knightsbridge, London on 28th November.
+A stunning selection of eighteen iconic Hermès handbags from a private collection will come to auction at Bonhams Jewellery sale in Knightsbridge, London on 28th November.
 The selection includes some of the best examples of the sought-after 'Birkin' and 'Kelly' bags.

-The November sale is hotly anticipated, following the success of Bonhams May sale, which included sixty-four pristine Hermès bags, realizing a total of £562,750.
+The November sale is hotly anticipated, following the success of Bonhams May sale, which included sixty-four pristine Hermès bags, realising a total of £562,750.
 Interest from a packed saleroom and bidders both online and on the telephone, meant the majority of the bags far exceeded their estimate.

 The Hermès handbags come for sale from a vendor who has had a passion for handbags since she was a small child.
 From the first days of excitement watching her mother open the neat orange Hermès boxes, through her first Hermès purchase at the age of 21, she has built up a collection to rival the best across the world.

 One of the highlights of the collection for sale in November is a red crocodile Birkin bag, estimated at £28,000 – 30,000.
 Other stunning handbags cover a range of Hermès most popular designs, including a mini Kelly bag in miel crocodile, estimated at £15,000 – 20,000, a blue ostrich Bolide bag, estimated at £6,000 – 8,000, several Constance bags and a custom-made special order Birkin bag.